zf4223v1ms7/nexus-sdk/docs/cli.md

 This returns 2 OwnerCap object IDs that can be used to manage the Tool and its Gas settlement methods.

-If the `--batch` flag is passed, the command will accept a URL of a webserver hosting multiple tools and register all of them at once. `nexus-toolkit` automatically generates a `GET /tools` endpoint that returns a list of URLs of all tools registered on that server.
+If the `--batch` flag is passed, the command accepts a URL of a webserver hosting multiple tools and register all of them at once. `nexus-toolkit` automatically generates a `GET /tools` endpoint that returns a list of URLs of all tools registered on that server.
 The CLI will then iterate over the list and register each tool.

+Upon successful registration, both OwnerCap object IDs are saved to the CLI configuration file and automatically used for subsequent commands.

 {% hint style="info" %}
 This command requires that a wallet is connected to the CLI...